quichedood/DAWA/README.md

 I'm using "Serial Bluetooth Terminal" on Androïd.
 Connect and type "help" to view all available commands

 # What's next
-Some ideas :
-* __Bluetooth connectivity__ : Add Bluetooth support to get realtime data or transfer CSV files on smartphone
 * __Laptimer split time__ : Add split time management

+# Known bugs
+* __Lean angle__ : Seems easy but in fact very complicated to obtain good values without drift

 # Repository Contents
 * /Arduino - The .ino file you need to put in the Arduino M0